 - Can offer genuinely secure solutions to important security problems

 - Some governments forbid it

 - Confidentiality

-- Can I be sure no-one else can see my data? (e.g. sniffing)
+Can I be sure no-one else can see my data? (e.g. sniffing)

 - Integrity

-- Has my data been modified?
+Has my data been modified?

 - Authentication

 - Are you who you claim to be?

-- Access controls (Authorisation)
+- Related to access controls (Authorisation)